yakupseymen/MGPT/README.md

 <img src="screenshot.jpeg" alt="Screenshot" width="400"/>

 ## Usage
+1. Download Latest version [v1.0](https://github.com/yakupseymen/MGPT/releases/download/v1.0/MGPT.zip) - <em>require MacOS 13.0 or newer</em>
-1. Open the application (If you want move to the Applications folder).
+2. Open the application (If you want move to the Applications folder).
-2. Click MGPT icon on the Menubar to use it.
+3. Click MGPT icon on the Menubar to use it.
-3. You can use the <code>cmd+q</code> combination to close the application.
+4. You can use the <code>cmd+q</code> combination to close the application.